DeveloperCielo/developercielo.github.io/_i18n/en/_posts/checkout-cielo/2000-01-01-linkdepagamentos5.md

 |`links.rel`|Relationship for consumption of the operation.|Text|10|Example: self|
 |`links.href`|Endpoint for consumption of the operation.|Text|512|Example: https://cieloecommerce.cielo.com.br/api/public/v2/orders/438f3391860a4bedbae9a868180dda6e|

-To carry out queries via the Transactional Control API on Super Link Cielo, it is required that the merchant has configured one of the two notification models:
+To carry out queries via the Transactional Control API on Link de Pagamento Cielo, it is required that the merchant has configured one of the two notification models:

 * Transaction Notification URL via **POST** or
 * Transaction Notification URL via **JSON**.